example42/Example42-tutorials/slides/PuppetTutorial/05_Configuration.md

   Client and Server have to share SSL certificates.
 New client certificates must be signed by the Master CA

-  It's possible to enable automatic clients certificates signing on the Master (may involve security issues)
+  It's possible to enable automatic clients certificates signing on the Master (be aware of security concerns)

-    # On puppet.conf [master]
-    autosign = true # Default = false

 # Certificates management